Makerspace-Amiens-2025-26/Puzzle-Bot-Groupe01/project/puzzle_solver/puzzle_solver_2/README.md

 SPEED       = 200         # motion speed sent in x/y commands (steps/s)
 ```

+Regarding the angles, if we do rotate(45), he will do it in the [(o,y), (o,x)], so we adopted it as the positive direction.
+Notice that you should enter the angles in the opposite direction of how you place them : if you set the angle of a piece to 30 degrees, you should manually rotate it -30 degrees before the execution of the code.

 Then set the puzzle state:

 ```python
 # Current grid positions of each piece  (col, row)